 As he settled me into the car, he placed a glittery, purple gift box, around the size and shape of a pillow, on my lap.

 The day was over for my side of the family, but the evening for the rest of us with Maanav’s family, my new family, lay ahead.
-The bride now heads to the groom’s home where she is officially welcomed, they play some ceremonial icebreaker games, some more rituals are performed and the couple receive blessings from all the elders, then dinner.
+The bride now heads to the groom’s home where she is officially welcomed and they play some ceremonial icebreaker games, some more rituals are performed, and the couple receive blessings from all the elders, then dinner.

-As I walked up the stairs at the end of the night, my legs wobbled then buckled the moment I entered the room.
+As I walked up the stairs at the end of the night, my legs wobbled, they buckled the moment I entered the room.
 I’d bent down and stood up so many times to touch the feet of all the elders in Maanav’s family that my legs had finally gone on strike and given up on me.

 My eye fell on the box my father had given me in the car.
 I removed the purple bow and opened it.
-Inside I found four familiar looking characters — they were a set of soft toys, The Teletubbies.
+Inside I found four familiar-looking characters.
+They were a set of soft toys, Teletubbies.

-The Teletubbies was a children’s television programme that became a phenomenon in the 90’s.
+Teletubbies was a children’s television programme that became a phenomenon in the 90s.
 It was the silliest programme I’d ever seen, and I absolutely loved watching it, even at my age then, seventeen.
 I thought each Teletubby was so adorable.

 Because the show was so popular and every child in the UK wanted a Teletubby, the shops couldn’t keep the stock on the shelves and so families were limited to buying only one.